 just spends its life being cathode poisoned due to no cathode current.

-The other valve with half a section being wasted is the 6AL5 video detector.
+valve with half a section being wasted is the 6AL5 video detector.

 So confident were the designers of this

-set that the intercarrier sound system would eliminate critical fine tuning
+set, that the intercarrier sound system would eliminate critical fine tuning

 Video IF and AGC.